RobertTate/dashboard-maker/docs/store.md

 You get fun boxes to drag around, [markdown style text shortcuts](#formatting-keyboard-shortcuts), a decked out [editing bar](#the-toolbar), and a [magic dice syntax](#dice-notation) that lets you roll 3d dice in the app.
 All the things a TTRPG note-taking enthusiast could want.

+Additionally, a folder system is in place to help you organize your dashboards however you see fit.

 All content is saved in your browser.
 Dashboards are also downloadable, uploadable, and shareable between the GM and their players.

 The more you put in Dashboard Maker, the less you have to leave Owlbear Rodeo.
 Why is this good?
 Because context switching during a game sucks.